PostHog/meta/requests-for-comments/2023-01-12-plan-naming.md

 * We use the term self-serve in the docs but no one really knows what this means

 ## Proposal
 The Cloud environment was new a couple years ago, so it made sense to call the plans on Cloud the "Cloud" plans.
-However, the Cloud environment is by far the default way to use PostHog now, and calling it Cloud is confusing (I can imagine thinking, "should I be here? or is there a different non-cloud thing I should use?").
+However, the Cloud environment is by far the default way to use PostHog now, and calling the plans "Cloud" is confusing (I can imagine thinking, "should I be here? or is there a different non-cloud thing I should use?").

 So, I'd propose that our Cloud plans are the _default_ plans and are named: